-Investment Strategy & Approach

-The fund will invest in Shariah compliant equities listed on Bursa Malaysia whereby the target investments will be large cap stocks with growth prospects and where trading is fairly liquid.

-The investment portfolio is subjected to the following:

-- Up to 98% of the Portfolio shall be invested in Shariah compliant equity securities; - At least 2% of the Portfolio will be invested in Shariah based liquid assets; - The value of the Portfolio's holding of the share capital of any single issuer must not exceed 10% of total asset of Portfolio; - The value of the Portfolio's holding in transferable securities issued by any single issuer must not exceed 15% of the Portfolio's Net Asset Value (NAV); - The value of the Portfolio's holding of the share capital of any group of companies must not exceed 20% of total asset of the Portfolio; - · Shariah-compliant deposits can only be placed in licensed Financial Institutions by Bank Negara Malaysia (BNM).
+Investment Strategy & Approach The fund will invest in Shariah compliant equities listed on Bursa Malaysia whereby the target investments will be large cap stocks with growth prospects and where trading is fairly liquid.
+Asset Allocation The investment portfolio is subjected to the following: Up to 98% of the Portfolio shall be invested in Shariah compliant equity securities; At least 2% of the Portfolio will be invested in Shariah based liquid assets; • The value of the Portfolio's holding of the share capital of any single issuer must not exceed 10% of total asset of Portfolio; • The value of the Portfolio's holding in transferable securities issued by any single issuer must not exceed 15% of the Portfolio's Net Asset Value (NAV); • The value of the Portfolio's helding of the share capital of any group of companies must not exceed 20% of total

+- The value of the Portfolio's holding of the share capital of any group of companies must not exceed 20% of total asset of the Portfolio; - Shariah-compliant deposits can only be placed in licensed Financial Institutions by Bank Negara Malaysia (BNM).